chilupa/dev-blog-azure/README.md

 ## Depolyment 🚀

-This applicated is hosted using Azure's Static Web App.
+This application is hosted using Azure's Static Web App.

 Watch it live here - https://brave-hill-0c5adaa10.1.azurestaticapps.net